jan-dh/md-blog/src/pages/working-with-babel-and-webpack/index.md

 ### .babelrc
-Next up, create a `.babelrc` file in the root of your project.
+Next up, create a `.babelrc`-file in the root of your project.
 Babel will look for this file as a source for your configuration.
 There are a lot of options you can set there, but for now, we'll go with these:
 ```bash
 {
 	"presets": [